Why does it not become dark immediately after the Sun sets?

 What is there to see during twilight?

-When we talk about photography, day time is usually the first thing that comes to mind.
+Daytime is usually the first thing that comes to mind when we talk about photography.
 Astronomy, on the other hand, leans more towards the night.

 Photography involves a lot of lighting in general, except for those who are more into dark-themed photography.
-But even with the absence of natural light, artificial lighting is still needed.
+But artificial lighting is still needed even in the absence of natural light.
 In astronomy, both day and night are important.

 Astronomical night time is the period of complete darkness when there is no light from the sun.
-Some bright galaxies can be seen using a telescope but wide shots may not turn out so good if you cannot stay up the entire night.
+Some bright gaSunies can be seen using a telescope, but wide shots may not be so good if you cannot stay up the entire night.

-The color and time of the golden hour and the blue hour vary depending on the amount of light pollution in the area.
+The color and time of the golden hour and the blue hour vary depending on the area’s light pollution.
 During the golden hour, the sky is donned with colors of red, orange, to yellow, with different shades in between as the transition goes.

 - Pollution is partly affecting the colors of the sunsets.
 Red sunsets can be caused by local pollution in big cities.
 Too much smog can cause haze and might make the celestial bodies less visible.

 - Red sunsets can also be an indication of an upcoming storm.
-Since red has a long wavelength, it is able to penetrate the atmosphere and become visible to us while blue light has a shorter wavelength and is degraded by the contents of our atmosphere before it even reaches us.
+Since red has a long wavelength, it can penetrate the atmosphere and become visible.
+In contrast, blue light has a shorter wavelength and is degraded by the contents of our atmosphere before it even reaches us.

 - Tromso, a Norwegian city just 200 miles north of the Arctic Circle, have very distinct light variations in between their seasons.
-During their winter season, which is from November to January, they experience what is called a polar night, when the sun remains below the horizon.
-Since they are located at a very high altitude, their twilight is longer during March and September so they do not have actual night time.
+During their winter, from November to January, they experience polar night, when the sun remains below the sun horizon.
+Since they are located at a very high altitude, their twilight is longer during March and September, so they do not have actual nighttime.

 - All planets experience summer solstices.
 Uranus experiences its summer solstice every 84 years.

 - During the summer solstice in the north of Iceland, the sun does not set.
-This amazing phenomenon only happens at that part of the earth where the sun only hovers above the surface of the sea but does not go under the horizon.
+The amazing phenomenon only happens at that part of the earth where the sun only hovers aboSunthe surface of the sea but does not go under the horizon.

-- Another amazing occurrence happens at the Tropic of Cancer (23.43659º north from the equator).
-At noon, the sun is at an exact 90º angle to the Earth so no shadows are created.
+- Another amazing occurrence occurs at the Tropic of Cancer (23.43659º north of the equator).
+The sun is at an exact Sun angle to the Earth at noon, so no shadows are created.